ArchiveBox/docs/Install.md

 archivebox add < ~/Downloads/bookmarks_export.html
 ```

-If you have issues setting up Chromium / Google Chrome, see the [[Chromium Install]] and [[Troubleshooting]] pages for more detailed instructions.
+If you have issues getting Chromium / Google Chrome working with ArchiveBox, see the [[Chromium Install]] and [[Troubleshooting]] pages for more detailed instructions.

 <br/>